Article Summary

 Our VPN for Gaming review process

-For testing, we chose the currently popular, free-to-play game Apex Legends.
-Unfortunately, Apex Legends does not have an in-game latency option, so instead, we used two different software apps to measure the connection times.
-Speedtest by Ookla and Haste, a software developed for measuring latency while gaming.
+For testing, we chose popular, free-to-play games like Apex Legends and Valorant.
+Since many games don’t have in-game latency options, we used two different software apps to measure the connection times: Speedtest by Ookla and specialized gaming measurement tools like Haste, which are developed specifically for measuring latency while gaming.

-We chose 14 different popular VPN providers and used their smart location or the closest server available.
-And for extra good measure, we also took a look at how the connection from Europe to the USA performed.
+We selected 14 different popular VPN providers and used their smart location or the closest server available.
+And for extra good measure, we also took a look at how the connection from Europe to the USA performed, as many gamers need to connect to servers in different regions.

 14 Best VPNs for Gaming